Kometa-Team/Kometa/docs/files/collections.md

     ```

     1. This must match the name of a library in your Plex server
-    2.  `config` refers to the location that you mapped to `config` when following the PMM Installation Guides.
+    2.  `config` refers to the location that you mapped to `config` when following the Kometa Installation Guides.

-Whenever I execute Plex Meta Manager and the Movies library is run, MyCollections.yml will run and my "Top 50 Grossing
+Whenever I execute Kometa and the Movies library is run, MyCollections.yml will run and my "Top 50 Grossing Films of
-Films of All Time (Worldwide)" will be created/updated.
+All Time (Worldwide)" will be created/updated.

 ## File Attributes